plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Wizard/Wizard Class.md

 > *Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
 It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library or even a loose collection of notes scrounged together after you lost your previous spellbook in a mishap.*

-As part of your Starting Equipment, you gain a spellbook containing six 1st-level wizard spells of your choice.
+As part of your Starting Equipment, you gain a "Spellbook" containing six 1st-level wizard spells of your choice.
 If you do not have a spellbook, you can turn any non-magical medium you can write on into your spellbook.
 Your spellbook is the repository of the Wizard Spells you know, except your Cantrips.

 ### Individual Research